jrieker/CardGamesSolution/README.md

 How to Play:

  - Clicking a card selects it; clicking a valid spot moves it
+ - When clicking on a stack to move it, click the highest number card to move the stack
  - The game only allows legal moves based on Solitaire rules
  - The UI updates automatically after every move using the game state sent from the backend